yardokun/google-ux-design-course/README.md

 - **Stability:** Less stable than working for a company or agency, since work is not always guaranteed.
 - **Business:** Manage the logistics of your own business, such as filing taxes, billing clients, and more.
 - **Mentorship:** Lack of readily available mentors since you’re working by yourself.

+## Pursue a career in UX design

+**Internship:** A short-term job with limited responsibility.
+You often work closely with a supervisor to learn more about a job or industry that you are interning in.
+It's a fantastic way to get real job experience.
+Plus an internship might lead to a full-time job in the future.

+**Apprenticeships:** Provide on-the-job training to help you develop real skills.
+Apprenticeships are similar to internships, because you work closely with an experienced professional.
+However, apprenticeships generally last longer than internships: around one or two years instead of a few months.
+And apprenticeships are always paid.

+**Freelancers:** Freelancers work for themselves and market their services to businesses to find customers.
+Working as a freelancer can help you gain experience on real UX design projects.
+A good way to get started as a freelancer is to offer your services to a small business or a nonprofit in exchange for a good recommendation and a project to include in your portfolio.
+Once you have a couple of projects under your belt and some references, you can begin charging customers.

+**Entry-level jobs:** Roles that do not require prior experience in the field.